-During the Track Record Period, our five largest raw material suppliers, who were Independent Third Parties, together accounted for approximately [79.3]%, [68.0]%, and [68.9]% and [83.1]% of our total purchases of raw materials respectively, and our largest raw material supplier accounted for [47.7]%, [65.1]%, [40.3]% and [47.4]% of our total purchases of raw materials respectively.
-None of our Directors or their respective associates or any Shareholder, who to the knowledge of our Directors, owns more than 5% of the issued Shares, had any interest in any of our five largest raw material suppliers during the Track Record Period.
+During the Track Record Period, our five largest raw material suppliers, who were Independent Third Parties, together accounted for approximately 79.3%, 68.0%, and 68.9% and 83.1% of our total purchases of raw materials respectively, and our largest raw material supplier accounted for 47.7%, 65.1%, 40.3% and 47.4% of our total purchases of raw materials respectively.
+None of our Directors or their respective associates or any Shareholder, who to the knowledge of our Directors, owns more than 5% of the issued Shares immediately after completion of the Global Offering, had any interest in any of our five largest raw material suppliers during the Track Record Period.